One of the biggest challenges we overcame at Skylift was getting product-market fit to prove to investors we had a viable business.

 “You had my interest at first.
 Then you talked about a completely irrelevant market problem.”

 I’ll go through our journey sort of like a case study.
 My aim is to give insight on which you can take action to achieve product-market fit for your business.
-Your resulting story will increase your chances of getting investment.
+Your resulting story will increase your chances of getting an investment.

 Why does product-market fit matter?